-6.1 Overview of the File Formats
+5.1 Overview of the File Formats

-6.2 CFG File
+5.2 CFG File

 The configuration (CFG) file stores all the options in a project.
 It is rare to need to edit a CFG manually.
-However, such a situation arises when using callgps, which is the command-line processor.
 When editing a CFG file, be careful to follow the exact syntax.
 To learn the commands of CFG files, you should look at those created by GrafNav and refer to Appendix A for a list of all the commands and their meanings.